dolmen-go/goeval/README.md

-# goeval - Evaluate Go snippets instantly from the command line
+# `goeval` - Evaluate Go snippets instantly from the command line

+`goeval` is a command-line tool for running Go snippets.
+By default, it uses the local Go toolchain for instant execution.
+When combined with the `-play` or `-share` flags, it becomes a terminal interface for running and sharing code using the official [Go Playground](http://play.go.dev/) service online.

+## Features

+* Local mode: Instantly execute one-off Go code snippets using your local Go compiler.
+* Playground mode: Run code through the official online Go Playground API to test environment behavior or share results.
+* Supports quick code sharing via official Go Playground URLs.
+* No need to create local files or manage Go modules for simple tests.

 ## 🚀 Demo